 Dr. Ghadir offers same sex couples and individuals two primary fertility/pregnancy treatment options:

 Artificial insemination is often used due to its outstanding success rates using frozen sperm.
 Sperm is injected by using a syringe and a thin catheter, which is inserted into the uterus through the cervix, during ovulation.

 In-Vitro Fertilization (IVF)

 IVF is the oldest assisted reproductive technology (ART) and is still the most commonly used.
-IVF involves fertilizing an egg outside of the body and the embryo created is then transferred into a woman’s uterus.
-Dr. Ghadir suggests IVF when one female partner wishes to provide the egg for the other female partner to carry.
+IVF involves fertilizing an egg outside of the body and the embryo created is then transferred into the uterus.
+Dr. Ghadir suggests IVF when one partner wishes to provide the egg for the other partner to carry.
 In-vitro fertilization can also be used if the probability of pregnancy is low with IUI, whether due to age or low egg count.
 This way, the partner who is providing the eggs maintains a genetic link to the baby, while the partner carrying the pregnancy maintains a gestational link.
-Genetic testing of the embryos can be done, prior to transfer, if the family desires family balancing.
+Genetic testing of the embryos can be done prior to transfer.

 Sperm Donor Insemination into One or Both Partners